quotepilgrim/shiftcipher/README.md

 Here's an attempt at a description of how to apply the cipher to a message by
 hand:

-Start by bulding two 6x6 alphabet squares, containing all the letters from the Latin alphabet and the digits 0 through 9.
+Start by building two 6x6 alphabet squares, containing all the letters from the Latin alphabet and the digits 0 through 9.
 These are the source and target squares.
 A keyword can be provided to reorder the characters in the target square.
 For instance, if the keyword "clockwise" is provided, the target square in its initial